muratk5n/thirdwave/en/README.md

 Nakhchivan that is part of Azerbaijan at the same time not connected [to it](https://ychef.files.bbci.co.uk/976x549/p08kf7w6.jpg).
-Armenia divides them both; you think 'ARM can cut off transport btw the two countries at will' and they once did that back in 1988.
+Armenia divides them both; you think 'ARM can cut off transport btw the two countries at will' and they did that once back in 1988.
-As a result, [this post](https://www.bbc.com/travel/article/20200721-nakhchivan-the-worlds-most-sustainable-nation) says, Nakhchivan became more self-reliant etc etc.
+As a result, [this post](https://www.bbc.com/travel/article/20200721-nakhchivan-the-worlds-most-sustainable-nation) says, Nakhchivan became more self-reliant etc etc. What a strange history and associated borders.

 ---